DoPlan-dev/CLI/wiki/06-Features/05-Personalization.md

 ```
 "Error: Branch not found.
 This happens when you try to complete a task
 without starting one.
 Let me explain: when you run '/dev', DoPlan creates
-a branch for your task.
-You need to run '/dev' before '/done'.
+a branch for your task and will auto-complete it.
 Would you like to start a task now?"
 ```